Jelleas/MokumAirlinesPython/readme.md

 <h3> Filestructures </h3>

-%{color:red}WARNING do not end a file with a blank line!%
+WARNING do not end a file with a blank line!

 <h5> config.txt </h5>
 This where you put the configuration of the simulation.
 Currently there are five options: